 Returning to marketing, and achieving PREDICTABLE results, the difference between an experienced marketing professional and one who is not, can, in some circumstances, equate to the success or a failure of a company.
 Which is why some companies will pay large sums to consult with outside marketing professionals, when they are already funding large budgets internally for marketing services.

 The understanding and misunderstanding of professional marketing is further complicated by the fact that the rate of change in marketing technology, and the execution of such, has evolved in more ways since the advent of the 21st century than at any point previously.
 Even highly successful marketing executives who may have retired several years ago, are out of the loop in terms of modern marketing technologies.

 Internet marketing has not only dramatically changed the calculus of marketing in general, but the changes are still evolving every day!

-The good news is that such changes have resulted in lowered costs in certain areas, and simplified services in others.
+The good news is that such changes have resulted in lowered costs in certain areas and simplified services in others.
 For example, setting up a website has never been easier.
 Nowadays, it’s possible to set up relatively sophisticated websites for a fraction of the cost of only a decade ago.
-Furthermore, the skill required to set up such a site is also a fraction of what was required a decade ago.
+Furthermore, the skill required to set up such a site is also less than what was required a decade ago.

-In brief, 21st century marketing changes have resulted in good news and bad news.
-Here’s the “best” news: never before has there been so many ways to measure and quantify the results of marketing, via the Internet.
-Which means the results of “professional” and/or “amateur” marketing services are now subject to the level of scrutiny and evaluation that have been required in the realm of scientific discovery and advances.
+In brief, 21st-century marketing changes have resulted in good news and bad news.
+Here’s the best news: never before has there been so many ways to measure and quantify the results of marketing, via the internet.
+This means the results of “professional” and/or “amateur” marketing services are now subject to the level of scrutiny and evaluation that have long-been required in the realm of scientific discovery and advances.

 Stated another way, never before have marketers, and purchasers of marketing services, been able to so effectively gauge what they are gaining from their marketing investments.
 The relative merits (or not) of marketing campaigns and marketing services are more transparent than ever.